becored/QoK_TA/README.md

 ## Features
 - Round Select (debug mode) is enabled.
-- Timer counts up instead of count-down and the finish time will be shown on the result screen.
+- Timer counts up instead of count-down and the goal time will be shown on the result screen.
 \* first number is seconds (0-255), second number is frames (0-60).
 \* no time up death due to this change, however original timer still runs in game (timer's color changes when time is up).
 - During pause, pressing SELECT will restart the current floor.
 - During pause, holding SELECT will send back to Round Select.
 - During Ki's death motion, pressing START/SELECT will restart the current floor quickly.
 - In the screen before starting the floor, pressing START/SELECT will start the floor quickly.
-- Automatically skips the namco logo, Ishtar screen, and Quox screen.
+- Automatically skips the namco logo, Ishtar/Quox screen.
-- Infinite lives
+- Infinite lives, game doesn't remove the enemy by hitting.

 ## Patch Download
 https://github.com/becored/QoK_TA/releases/tag/v1.0